Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Results and Discussion

-To demonstrate the importance of pointwise incompressible velocity fields in 3D, Figure \ref{fig:particleDistribution3D} compares our Curl-Flow method against the results of direct velocity interpolants with both (componentwise) trilinear and monotonic tricubic \cite{Fritsch1980,Fedkiw2001}, as these are relatively common choice in fluid animation.
-The data is a $5\times 5\times 5$ discretely incompressible staggered grid discrete vector field, where the velocity data is held constant for the length of the animation to factor out the effects of the dynamics.
-The direct interpolants quickly exhibit clustering and thinning out of particles, leaving visible low densities in some regions and denser ring-like patterns in others.
-By contrast, the Curl-Flow result remains remarkably uniformly distributed for the length of the animation, with no particle resampling, perturbation, or other remedies applied.
+\paragraph*{Static Flow In A Box} To explore incompressibility's effects in 3D at near- and sub-grid scales, Figure \ref{fig:particleDistribution3D} compares our full Curl-Flow method (including exterior boundary ramping) against direct velocity interpolants with (componentwise) trilinear and monotonic tricubic schemes \cite{Fedkiw2001, Fritsch1980}, as these are simple and common choices.
+The data is a static, extremely coarse $10\times 10\times 10$ discretely incompressible discrete vector field.
+The direct interpolants quickly exhibit particle clustering and spreading, forming visible low density regions and dense ring-like structures.
+By contrast, our result remains more uniformly distributed over time, despite no particle resampling, positional perturbations, or other remedies being applied.
+Clearly our method succeeds at enforcing incompressibility \emph{at even the finest scales}.

-To examine the behavior of our 3D Curl-Flow method with cut-cells, we simulate a flow past a spherical solid object with a fixed velocity field (Figure~\ref{fig:particleSweep3D}), and release a planar layer of passive particles.
-With trilinear advection, many of the particles collide with the obstacle, leaving a gap in the flow.
-With our ramped-normal-velocity correction, we see that the particles instead flow smoothly around the obstacle without getting stuck.

-To evaluate a somewhat higher resolution scenario, we use a G-shape obstacle on a $50\times50\times50$ grid and use an applied external force to create an intermittent upward impulse on a region of passive particles (Figure \ref{fig:Gshape}).
-Once again freezing particles at the time of collision, we see far more getting stuck in the direct velocity interpolation case than for Curl-Flow with our boundary correction.

-To benchmark our scheme, we simulated 300 frames of the above 3D scenario on a 2.8 GHz Intel Core i7 processor listing the computation time for each simulation component in Table \ref{tab:stats}.
-Of the 353s spent on recovering the discrete $\mathbf{\psi}$, by far the dominant cost is solving the scalar Poisson equation (348.83s) to correct the gauge, which was about half ($\sim 0.56\times$) the time for pressure projection.
-The time cost for parallel sweeping is comparatively insignificant (4.0177s).
-Advecting the maximum of 80K passive particles in this scenes takes more ($\sim1.41\times$) time in our Curl-Flow method vs.\ direct trilinear velocity interpolation.
-This is because we used the slightly more computationally expensive quadratic kernels and must pay the extra cost of ramping near boundaries.

-Our method plugs conveniently into a standard grid-based fluid solver.
-As our data indicates, the additional overhead of our method lies primarily in constructing smooth discrete vector potential fields from the face velocity data and using adapted interpolants.
-Although significantly less costly than the vector Poisson solve in some prior work \cite{Ando2015}, the most significant cost of our method still comes from solving the scalar Poisson equation \eqref{eq:VPInteriorCondition} to enforce the Coulomb gauge condition in 3D.
-Our prototype used a basic conjugate gradient method, and thus there is significant opportunity to drive down this cost using the wide array of numerical methods designed for grid-based Poisson problems.